armadaproject/armada/docs/retry_policies.md

           factor: 1.5
 ```

 * `affinity.avoidSameNode`: when `true`, the retry avoids every node a previous run attempted.
 This matches the lease-return retry behaviour: the job fails if the anti-affinity makes it unschedulable.
 The check costs a per-job scheduling probe.
+The probe checks static fit only: can any node in the fleet ever fit the job, ignoring current occupancy and fair share.
+It is the same check Armada runs at submission, so only a job that could never schedule fails here.
 Leave it off (the default) for categories where the node is not the cause, for example a plain application error.
 Turn it on for node-specific failures.
 * `avoidSameNode` needs two node-label config entries.
 The scheduler expresses the avoidance through its `nodeIdLabel`, so that label must be in the executor's `trackedNodeLabels`.
 An untracked label is invisible to the scheduler, the avoidance matches every node without effect, and the scheduler warns once per executor about it.
 The scheduler also requires the label in `scheduling.indexedNodeLabels` when the retry engine is enabled, and fails config validation at startup without it.
 The index keeps node matching fast when many retried jobs carry the anti-affinity.
 * `resources.memory`: grows the job's memory on retry.
 Set exactly one of `factor` (multiply, must exceed 1.0) or `static` (add a fixed quantity, for example `"512Mi"`).
 Requests and limits grow together, and the retried pod runs with the grown memory.
 The bump compounds across retries.
 If the grown job fits no node, it fails terminally.
 A job accumulates one bump kind: when a later retry matches a rule with the other kind, the scheduler skips that bump.